 When submitting a report to the MDES, you can either upload XML files or input the information manually.
 Please contact your Registered Agent for guidance on how to produce the XML files.

 Reporting is to be completed on an annual basis.
-The MDES portal currently offers the options to report for 2017, 2018, 2019 and 2020.
-You MUST submit a report for EACH of these years.
-Even if your company did not exist before 2019 or wasn’t active then, the VCA still request that you submit a NIL report for these years.
+The MDES portal currently offers the options to report from the year 2017 onwards.
+You MUST submit a report for EACH of these years; even if your company did not exist or wasn’t active then, the VCA still request that you submit “NIL” reports for these years.

-For 2021 the MDES will follow this schedule:
+Every year the MDES will follow this calendar:

 What type of information is shared?